EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “It’s not a joke.”

-“Thanks for cheering me up, Esther.”
+“Thanks for trying to cheer me up, Esther.”
 She took a deep breath and pointed her gaze at me.

+“But I did really say those things about you…” Her face scrunched up.

-“The truth is, I always wanted to be friends with you, but you were a bit hard to talk to…”, she bowed her head.
-“I want to apologize”.
+“The truth is, I always wanted to be friends with you, but you were so hard to talk to…” She bowed her head.
+“I want to apologize\!”

-Being on the receiving end of an apology felt weird, I was always the one who apologized.
-Standing there watching the top of her hair, no words came to mind.
+Being on the receiving end of an apology felt weird.
+I was always the one who apologized.
+Standing there watching the top of her head, my mind turned still.

-“This is so embarrassing\!”
+“Ugh, this is so embarrassing\!”
 Karrie couldn’t take it anymore, her cheeks were red like beets.
 “Just say whether you accept it or not\!”

-“Oh sorry, I accept your apology.”
+“Oh.
+Sorry, I accept your apology.”
+Good save, Karrie.

 “No\!
-Now it just sounds like I forced you”, Karrie seemed to struggle with something as she hid her face behind her hands.
+Now it just sounds like I forced you\!”
+Karrie seemed to struggle with something as she hid her face behind her hands.

-“It’s fine Karrie, I want to be friends with you too”
+“It’s fine Karrie” I stared at her face.
+“I want to be friends with you too”

-“Really?”, she peeked between her fingers.
+“Really?”
+She peeked between her fingers.
 “Even when I said those things about you?”

 “Don’t worry about it, you didn’t talk about me”

 “Yeah right…”

-“More importantly”, something had nagged at me for a while now, “where does Finn live?”
+“More importantly”, something had scratched at me for a while now, “where does Finn live?”

-Karrie looked a bit shocked.
+Karrie opened her eyes wide, she looked betrayed.
 “Why?
-Are you joining his group?”
+Are you going to throw me away?”

-“No way, it’s so that I can stay away from him.
-He looks stupid.”

-“You’re right about that”, a chuckle slipped out.
+“What are you talking about, I just don’t want to run into him.
+I don’t want his stupidity spreading”

+“Oh…” A nervous chuckle slipped out.
+“You scared me for a second there\!”

 Throwing out a bunch of insults at Finn, Karrie told me what his address was.

 “I see,” I gave her the biggest smile I could, “Thanks”.

+\*\*\*

 I was currently standing in the industrial district where a cacophony of noises could be heard.
 Black smoke was blooming atop the chimneys of the blacksmiths and the clinking of the armored people could be heard as they went around looking for new gear.

 “This ain’t no place for a younging like you to go play around”.
 A sooty old man said to me.
 “Where are you parents, kid”.

+The street even had magic-powered street lamps.
+What a weird juxtaposition of the modern-looking streetlamps and the sweaty men hammering away on their anvils.

+“Did you make all the knives yourself?”
 The knives on display looked really well made.

-“Did you make all the knives yourself?”

 The man crossed his arms.
 “Knives?
 Never have I ever- these are *daggers*”

 I tilted my head.
 “What’s the difference?”

-Looking exasperated, he went around the stall to face me.
+Looking exasperated, he staggered around the stall to face me.
 I had to crane my neck to look at him.

 “The difference, young lady, is that daggers are used for killing things”.
 Picking up one of the *daggers,* he took a few stabs at the air.

 “I see”

 “Understood?
-Now go along, no customers of mine will buy anything with a dainty girl like you standing around-”
+Now go along, you’re scaring off the other customers-”

 “How much for this one?”
 I pointed to a simple looking dagger.